Record at UAA: 133-26 (.836), 5 seasons

-One of the brightest coaching talents in the NCAA ranks, Ryan McCarthy begins his fifth year at the helm of the Alaska Anchorage women’s basketball program in 2016-17, having already taken the Seawolves to unprecedented heights.
+One of the brightest coaching talents in the NCAA ranks, Ryan McCarthy begins his sixth year at the helm of the Alaska Anchorage women's basketball program in 2017-18, having already taken the Seawolves to unprecedented heights.

-An Anchorage native, McCarthy has led his hometown program to a 67-5 record over the past two campaigns, capturing two Great Northwest Athletic Conference regular-season and postseason tournament titles, ascending to No. 1 in the national poll for eight total weeks, and reaching the 2016 NCAA National Title Game.
+An Anchorage native, McCarthy has led his hometown program to a 97-7 record over the past three campaigns, capturing three Great Northwest Athletic Conference regular-season and postseason tournament titles, ascending to No. 1 in the national poll for eight total weeks, and reaching the 2016 NCAA National Title Game.

 Following a 29-2 campaign in 2014-15, UAA recorded a 38-3 mark in 2015-16 to set a new NCAA Div.
-II standard for victories in a season – among five NCAA records broken by last year’s club.
-McCarthy repeated as the NCAA Div.
-II West Region Coach of the Year and was the 2014-15 GNAC Coach of the Year, piloting squads that have broken over 50 school records in a two-year span.
+II standard for victories in a season – among five NCAA records broken by that year's club.
+In 2016-17, McCarthy repeated as the NCAA Div.
+II West Region Coach of the Year and was the GNAC Coach of the Year for the second time in three seasons, piloting UAA to a 30-2 overall record and the first 20-0 GNAC campaign in league history.

-Playing his program’s signature up-tempo ‘Mayhem’ style, the Seawolves led NCAA Div.
-II in steals per game for the third straight season in 2015-16, while coming just shy of pacing the nation in margin of victory for the second year in a row.
-The past two UAA teams have also earned top-10 national ranks in scoring offense, turnover margin and rebound margin, while producing two GNAC Newcomers of the Year (Megan Mullings & Keiahnna Engel), the 2014-15 GNAC Defensive Player of the Year and back-to-back GNAC Tournament MVP (Kiki Robertson), and the 2015-16 GNAC Player of the Year (Mullings, who was also tabbed as an All-American).
+Playing his program's signature up-tempo ‘Mayhem' style, the Seawolves led NCAA Div.
+II in steals per game for the fourth straight season in 2016-17, along with top-5 ranks in scoring margin, scoring offense, scoring defense, assists, turnovers forced and turnover margin.
+The past three UAA teams have also each earned top-10 national ranks in scoring offense and turnover margin, while producing three GNAC Newcomers of the Year (Megan Mullings, Keiahnna Engel, Autummn Williams), three GNAC Tournament MVPs (Kiki Robertson twice, Williams), a two-time GNAC Defensive Player of the Year (Robertson), two All-Americans (Mullings, Williams), and the 2015-16 GNAC Player of the Year Mullings).

 In 2013-14, McCarthy's Seawolves finished 19-9 overall and made the NCAA playoffs for the first time under his leadership.
 UAA led the nation with 14.3 steals per game and was the highest-scoring team in the GNAC at nearly 80 points per contest.

-Despite a shortened roster, McCarthy’s first Seawolf squad rallied for a seven-game win streak to close the 2012-13 regular season and a third-place tie in the final GNAC standings at 11-7.
+Despite a shortened roster, McCarthy's first Seawolf squad rallied for a seven-game win streak to close the 2012-13 regular season at 17-10 overall and a 3rd-place tie in the final GNAC standings at 11-7.

-In four seasons under McCarthy, the Seawolves have produced nine 1st- or 2nd-team All-GNAC honorees, 13 Academic All-GNAC performers, and seen four players ascend to the professional ranks.
+In five seasons under McCarthy, the Seawolves have produced 11 1st- or 2nd-team All-GNAC honorees, 17 Academic All-GNAC performers, and seen five players ascend to the professional ranks.
 Team-wise, UAA has posted victories over four NCAA Div.
-I teams, six NCAA Div.
-II nationally ranked teams, and perfect 8-0 marks against league rivals Seattle Pacific, Alaska Fairbanks and Western Oregon.
+I teams, eight NCAA Div.
+II nationally ranked teams, and an unbeaten combined mark (35-0) against league rivals Seattle Pacific, Alaska Fairbanks, Western Oregon and Concordia.

 Prior to UAA, McCarthy spent five seasons at GNAC rival Northwest Nazarene from 2007-12.
 At NNU, he served as an assistant, interim head coach and associate head coach, helping the Crusaders to two NCAA Tournament berths and a .633 winning percentage during that stretch.